 Therapeutic Early Childhood Program

-This used to be called our waiting list.
+This used to be called our waiting list or Safety Net Program.
 As we've grown, it's become possible for MountainStar to help families who are not in our therapeutic classroom program.
-The Safety Net is a program in which families can pick and choose services that fit their needs.
+The Outreach Program allows families to pick and choose services that fit their needs.
 Some parents are open to home visits, others just want a box of diapers here and there.
 Some want to get their child into our classes, others are engaging as much as they can.
-We look to the highest need and most-likely-to-succeed families in the Safety Net when a spot opens in our therapeutic classrooms.
+We look to the highest need and most-likely-to-succeed families in the Outreach Program when a spot opens in our therapeutic classrooms.